bjakja/Kainote/README.md

 Media backends (Windows uses DirectShow / DirectSound / Direct3D):

-- Video decodes with FFMS2 and is presented through the wxWidgets software paint path; the DirectShow general-playback path is not available on Linux.
+- General video playback uses **GStreamer** in place of DirectShow: `playbin` decodes the file and an `appsink` hands BGRA frames to the app, which composites the libass subtitles and progress bar and presents them through the shared wxWidgets paint path.
+The frame-accurate FFMS2 path used for typesetting, timing, and visual editing is unchanged.
-- Audio plays through SDL2 (PulseAudio/PipeWire); there is no DirectSound path.
+- Audio plays through **GStreamer** (`appsrc → audioconvert → audioresample →
+  autoaudiosink`); the playback position is tracked on a wall-clock model.
+There is no DirectSound path.
+- Because Linux builds may bundle a relocated `libgstreamer`, the plugin search path is pinned at build time (`pkg-config --variable=pluginsdir gstreamer-1.0`) and exported before `gst_init`, so the system GStreamer plugins are found at runtime.
+The base and good plugin sets (and an audio sink) must be installed.

 Other Linux differences: